ashokide/devops-learn/aws/notes.md

 ### Internet Gateway (IGW)
 Allows communication between instances in a VPC and the Internet

+### Route Table
+Set of rules that determines where network traffic is directed in a Virtual Private Cloud (VPC)

 ### Nat Gateway

 ### Load Balancer